All AP Environmental Science Resources

 Carbon cycle - plants and animals consume carbon dioxide and release carbon dioxide during decomposition or respiration, then the carbon dioxide returns to the atmosphere.

 Phosphorus cycle - similar to the carbon cycle, plants and animals consume phosphorous and release it during decomposition.
-Then the phosphorous returns to the atmosphere.
+Then the phosphorous returns to the ground and waterways by way of bacteria and processes such as mineralization.

 Nitrogen cycle - this is the most complicated biogeochemical cycles.
 This is because it takes place in multiple situations, including: nitrogen fixation, nitrification, denitrification, and ammonification.